StardustXR/website/docs/01-get-started/01-setup-openxr.md

 ### Other distros

 [Envision](https://lvra.gitlab.io/docs/fossvr/envision/) is the XR launcher (like a minecraft launcher) of choice for open source XR and is overall better in practice than SteamVR.
+If you are a Fedora user, Envision is packaged, but it's reccomended to get it from the [Terra repository](https://terra.fyralabs.com/).
+Other distros will need to build from source.

 # Test OpenXR Runtime